Skip to Content

 Why You’ll Love This Recipe

-You’ll marvel at how with just lean ground beef, a sprinkle of lipton onion soup mix, and the classic white dinner rolls, you can recreate the real thing.
-They’re the perfect quick-fix delight, with sliders baked to a golden brown, cheese oozing over the sides, and the top bun crisped to perfection.
+With just lean ground beef, a bit of Lipton onion soup mix, and classic white dinner rolls, you can recreate the real deal.
+These sliders are quick to make, baked to golden perfection with melty cheese oozing over the sides and crisped buns on top.

 And let’s not forget the sides—serve them with a pile of crispy air fryer french fries with homemade fry sauce or dill pickle chips for a complete fast-food restaurant experience right from your kitchen.
 You might also want to try these Animal Style Sliders as well!